bajpainaman/delphic/README.md

 Earn rewards by contributing to the security and reliability of the Delphic network.

 ## Connect With Us

--email : eib26@drexel.edu , nb3283@drexel.edu
+- Email : eib26@drexel.edu , nb3283@drexel.edu
 ---

-Built with ❤️ on Avalanche
+Delphic Protocol: Bridging Worlds.
+Securing Data.